FirebaseExtended/firebase-queue/README.md

         name: "Chris"
 ```

-When your users push `data` like the above into the `tasks` subtree, all tasks will start in the `sanitize_message` spec, which can be specified using the following processing function:
+When your users push `data` like the above into the `tasks` subtree, tasks will initially start in the `sanitize_message` spec because it has no `start_state`.
+The associated queue can be specified using the following processing function:

 ```js
 // chat_message_sanitization.js